Ford Essex V6 engine (UK): History

 The 2.5 L engine was rated at 137 hp SAE gross or 120 hp DIN and peak torque was rated at 145 lbft SAE gross or 132 lbft DIN.
 The 2.5-litre version ended production in 1977 along with the Essex V4 engine.
-The 3098 cc V6 engine as used in the Ford Capri RS 3100 was essentially a 3.0 L engine bored out by 1.6 mm or 60 thousands of an inch from 93.6 mm to 3.75 in.
+The 3098 cc V6 engine as used in the Ford Capri RS 3100 was essentially a 3.0 L engine bored out by 1.6 mm or 60 thousandths of an inch from 93.6 mm to 3.75 in.
 It was capable of 148 bhp at 5000 rpm and 187 lbft of torque at 3000 rpm.
 It featured blue rocker covers in order to distinguish the engine from the usual 3.0 L engine and it also featured hand-polished and ported inlet and exhaust ports.
 Only 250 RS 3100s were produced for homologation purposes, making original 3.1-litre engines very rare, although modified engines bored +0.60 are common, one of the first 50 engines which was in a RS 3100 that was free for car magazines to review and test in fact had 165 hp instead of the 148 hp of the rest of road going RS 3100s, this was achieved with a higher lift camshaft.
 These figures vary somewhat depending on the source.

 The Essex V6 also formed the base for the 3.4 L Cosworth GAA born in May 1972 and designed by Mike Hall, also responsible for designing Cosworth's famous DFV Engine.
 The GAA had the benefit of 100 mm bores, DOHC aluminium alloy heads, Lucas mechanical fuel injection, a dry sump oiling system and a steel crankshaft and generated 462 bhp at 9,000 rpm and 300 lbft of torque.
 Mike Hall's intention was to design the cylinder heads so that 3 spark plugs per cylinder could be fitted, but this idea was dropped since there was no appreciable increase in power or torque.
 The original objective was an engine with a minimum of 400 bhp; this objective was exceeded, with the engine making 420 bhp in the first test run.
 This engine was used in the racing version of the Capri RS 3100, competing successfully in the European Touring Car Championship, as well as in Formula 5000 single-seaters.
 One hundred kits were also sold by Ford Motorsport.